The limits of SDP relaxations for general-valued CSPs: Introduction

 Convex relaxations, such as linear programming (LP) and semidefinite programming (SDP), have long been powerful tools for designing efficient exact and approximation algorithms~\cite{Vazirani2013approximation,Williamson2011design}.
 In particular, for many combinatorial problems, the introduction of semidefinite programming relaxations allowed for a new structural and computational perspective~\cite{Goemans95:jacm,Karger98:jacm,Arora09:jacm}.
 The Lasserre SDP hierarchy~\cite{Lasserre02:sjopt} is a sequence of semidefinite relaxations for certain $0$-$1$ polynomial programs, each one more constrained than the previous one.
 The $k$th level of the Lasserre SDP hierarchy requires any set of $k$ variables of the relaxation, which live in a finite-dimensional real vector space, to be consistent in a very strong sense.
 The $k$th level of the hierarchy can be solved in time $L\cdot n^{O(k)}$, where $n$ is the number of variables and $L$ is the length of a binary encoding of the input.
 If an integer program has $n$ variables then the $n$th level of the Lasserre SDP hierarchy is tight, i.e., the only feasible solutions are convex combinations of integral solutions.
 The Lasserre SDP hierarchy is similar in spirit to the Lov\'asz-Schrijver SDP hierarchy~\cite{Lovasz91:jo} and the Sherali-Adams LP hierarchy~\cite{Sherali1990}, but the Lasserre SDP hierarchy is stronger~\cite{Laurent03:mor}.

 An important line of research, going back to a seminal work of Yannakakis~\cite{Yannakakis91:jcss}, focuses on proving lower bounds on the size of LP formulations.
-Chan et al.~\cite{Chan16:jacm-approx} showed that Sherali-Adams LP relaxations are universal for Max-CSPs in the sense that for every polynomial-size LP relaxation of a Max-CSP instance $I$ there is a constant level of the Sherali-Adams LP hierarchy of $I$ that achieves the same approximation guarantees.
-This result has been improved to subexponential-size LP relaxations~\cite{Kothari17:stoc}.
-Moreover, \cite{Ghosh17:ccc} shows that in fact the basic LP relaxation enjoys the same universality property (among super-constant levels of the Sherali-Adams LP hierarchy).
+Chan, Lee, Raghavendra, and Steurer~\cite{Chan16:jacm-approx} showed that Sherali-Adams LP relaxations are universal for Max-CSPs in the sense that for every polynomial-size LP relaxation of a Max-CSP instance $I$ there is a constant level of the Sherali-Adams LP hierarchy of $I$ that achieves the same approximation guarantees.
+This result has been improved to subexponential-size LP relaxations by Kothari, Meka, and Raghavednra~\cite{Kothari17:stoc}.
+Moreover, Ghosh and Tulsiani~\cite{Ghosh17:ccc} have shown that in fact the basic LP relaxation enjoys the same universality property (among super-constant levels of the Sherali-Adams LP hierarchy).
 For related work on the integrality gaps for the Sherali-Adams LP and Lov\'asz-Schrijver SDP hierarchies, we refer the reader to~\cite{Schoenebeck08:focs,Charikar09:stoc,Chlamtac12:sdp} and the references therein.